 Given the number of times I’ve been to Hong Kong over the past two years to show friends around I’m pretty sure that I could be an official tour guide by now.
-That’s not to say I don’t enjoy going there but there’s a limit to how many time you want to visit the same places.
+That’s not to say I don’t enjoy going there but there’s a limit to how many times you want to visit the same places.
 Here are some more of my favourite Hong Kong moments…

 One of my favourite things to do is to take the old tram all the way along Hong Kong island from Shau Kei Wan to Sheung Wan.
-It’s great because you get to see many of the different districts at a leisurely pace and only costs $2 HKD.
+It’s great because you get to see many of the different districts at a leisurely pace and it only costs $2 HKD.